Wen-He/eccount/README.md

 This project contains the source code of ECCount, an efficient and consistent counting mechanism, which not only scales on multi-core architectures but also provides accurate counting results without miscounts.

-ECCount is realised under GPL v2.
+ECCount is released under GPL v2.

 # Organization